 or if there are many strep throat cases in the community

-Sometimes, doctors do a throat
+Sometimes, doctors do a throat culture

-a rapid strep test, but the results take longer (2-3 days) to come back.
+test, but the results take longer (2-3 days) to come back.

 Encourage your child to stay still during the procedure so the health professional